Nytso2/CSCI250-Crazyflie/README.md

 ```

 # Usage
+- Open the crazyflie_apartment.wbt world in Webots.
-- Run the Ball Supervisor: Start the ball supervisor in Webots to control the ball manually.
+- Set the controller for the drone to be CrazyFlieAI.py.
-- Use the arrow keys or W/S to move the ball.
+- Play around with the arrow keys or W/S for height control and Q/E for yaw rotation and look how the drone follows the ball!
-- Use Q/E to rotate the ball's yaw.
-- Run CrazyFlieAI: Start the Crazyflie AI script to control the drone based on the ball's position.
-- The drone will automatically track and follow the green ball in the Webots environment.